The Best of East & Southern Africa

 We have a couple of days to appreciate the Falls’ subtly shifting moods.
 We’ll cruise on the Zambezi River, watching elephants and giraffes enjoying their own sundowners, we’ll helicopter over the Falls on the Flight of Angels, and we’ll wander from one misty vantage point to another, returning for sustenance and leisure to our magnificent Royal Livingstone Hotel in Livingstone, Zambia, named for the almost mythic explorer David Livingstone.

-Days 9 – 11 Lake Manyara and the Ngorongoro Crater
+Days 8 to 10 Lake Manyara and the epic Ngorongoro Crater

-A typically beautiful flight takes us from Nairobi to Lake Manyara (to which we’ll be formally introduced in a couple of days), and a pleasant drive delivers us to The Manor at Ngorongoro, a marvelous 10-cottage, 20-suite retreat set within a 1500 acre Arabica coffee estate adjacent to the Ngorongoro Conservation Area.
+After visiting the nearby Karen Blixen Museum and the playful giants of the Giraffe Centre, we take a typically beautiful flight from Nairobi to Lake Manyara (to which we’ll be formally introduced in a couple of days), followed by a pleasant drive to The Manor at Ngorongoro, a marvelous 10-cottage, 20-suite retreat set within a 1500-acre Arabica coffee estate adjacent to the Ngorongoro Conservation Area.
 Those of us who began African Splendour in South Africa will recognize the Manor’s elegant Cape Dutch style; those who haven’t will simply be charmed.
 Our three nights at the Manor are a rare idyl.

 And the next day we visit one of the earth’s natural masterpieces.
 We’ve got a lot of affection for Ngorongoro.
 Here’s the essence of the crater’s tremendous charisma: 25,000 or so large and very viewable mammals—from apex predators to galumphing hippos—inhabit the crater’s 100-square-mile floor, and zigzagging up the old volcano’s forested wall to its rim, and gazing for the first or fifth time at the lush lands and their inhabitants in the crater below, is a great moment in any traveller’s life.